Zhang Juzheng: Senior Grand Secretary

-Zhang held onto his position of power for a decade, until his death in 1582.
+Zhang held onto his position of power for a decade until his death in 1582, during which he served as the Wanli Emperor's mentor and de facto ruler of China due to the Emperor's immaturity.
 During his time in office, he relied heavily on the support of eunuchs, particularly Feng Bao, and the Emperor's mother, Empress Dowager Li, who acted as regent.
 This allowed him to personally select his colleagues in the Grand Secretariat; (Note: In the years 1572–1582, in addition to Zhang Juzheng, Lü Diaoyang (1572–1578), Zhang Siwei (1575–1583), Ma Ziqiang (1578), and Shen Shixing (1578–1591) worked in the Grand Secretariat.) he also exerted informal control over the Ministry of Rites and the Censorate, appointing his followers to important positions in both central offices and regional areas.
 These individuals were typically ambitious and driven.
 Through these tactics, Zhang gained significant influence in the government, despite lacking the authority to give orders or make demands due to his position.
 Instead, he could only issue orders or instructions in the name of the Emperor or informally.

 Zhang sought to consolidate the power of the central government and elevate the role of the Emperor by streamlining the administration and bolstering the military, often at the expense of local interests.
 He wielded his influence in the Censorate to enforce stricter discipline within the bureaucracy, redirecting their focus from internal conflicts to tasks such as tax collection and suppression of bandits.
 To assess the effectiveness of the administration, monthly and semi-annual reports were compiled for each county and prefecture, measuring their success in these areas.
 This led to a period of peak efficiency in the Ming state administration from 1572 to 1582, a level typically only seen in the early years of the empire.